tSPECT: Determination of the free neutron lifetime

 In this magnetic field environment, the potential energy of the UCNs depends on the orientation of their spin relative to the direction of the external magnetic field.
 UCNs that are repelled from high-field regions are called low-field-seeking UCNs (LFS UCN).
 UCNs that get attracted towards stronger magnetic fields are called high-field-seeking UCNs.

 We convert UCNs between these two states with fast adiabatic spin flippers to turn a repulsive potential into a trapping potential.
+Details about the first demonstration of the neutron loading process are reported here.

 We store UCNs in the three-dimensional trap for various periods of time, and then count the number of surviving neutrons at the end of the storage cycle.
-In this way we obtain a storage curve, characterizing the storage time constant of the bottle for UCNs.
+In this way, we obtain a storage curve, characterizing the storage time constant of the bottle for UCNs.
 To extract the lifetime of the free neutron, we have to correct for

-a large number of systematic bias effects.
+numerous systematic bias effects.

 The tSPECT experiment was developed at JGU's source for ultracold neutrons.
-Here we demonstrated for the very first how one can load spin polarized UCNs in a magnetic trap by flipping their spin orientation.
+Here, we demonstrated for the very first how one can load spin polarized UCNs in a magnetic trap by flipping their spin orientation.